david-b-123/dgmmcfl/README.md

 # Deep Gaussian Mixture Models with Common Factor Loadings

-A model-based visualisation, dimensionality reduction and clustering method.
+A model-based method capable of unifying dimensionality reduction, unsupervised clustering, and visualisation.

 This is a culmination of my Thesis project for the Master in Science (Statistics), supervised by Professor Geoffrey McLachlan.